MarkkuPekkarinen/oauth2-client-openam/README.md

 # Test Client for OAuth2 authorization flow
 This client is set-up to work with OpenAM as the identity and OAuth provider.

+There is additional security options at Step 2 and 3.
+Default to "None" option.
+It is not required for standard OpenAM setup.

 ## Set-up